NMML/Policies-and-Guidance/GithubGuidanceforAFSCMarineMammalLab.md

 ###Dual Origin Push Repositories

 All repositories should be setup to push to both the github.com and the AFSC gitlab repository.
-Detailed instructions will be added here.
+Detailed instructions will be added here in the near future.
 This insures that a master copy of the repository exists on an AFSC controlled server that only NOAA users have access to.

 ###Notify AFSC-MML GitHub Administrators
 After you have published your content to an AFSC-MML GitHub repository, you should notify one the AFSC-MML admin users so we can “watch” your repository and be notified of updates in our dashboards.
 AFSC-MML administrators will do this by selecting the “Watch” button at the top of your repository.
 All AFSC-MML public repositories should be “watched” by AFSC-MML GitHub administrators so that they appear on the administrators’ dashboards.